afischerdev/aftrack_resource/README.md

 res/values-it/strings.xml is the Italian translation (finished)

+res/values-fr/strings.xml is the French translation (only partly, not part of AFTrack at the moment)

 res/values-ru/strings.xml is the Russian translation (only partly, not part of AFTrack at the moment)
 </pre>